No hurricanes or rising seas, but natural hazards still impact Midwest

 The Midwest and Great Lakes have mostly avoided the highest levels of heat.
 Studies of past data indicate that summers over the Central U.S. have experienced a lessor degree of summer warming.
 While summer temperatures aren’t rising as quickly as other regions, Midwesterners are likely to see more “extremely hot” days in the future.
 Developed cities can expect to experience the heat island effect, as tall buildings and narrow streets block wind flow and provide natural cooling.

 Cities and counties can better track and forecast weather trends by deploying weather sensors, which can monitor rainfall as well as temperatures year round.
-Water utilities can better analyze water resources data to ensure clean water and control flooding risks.
+Water utilities can better analyze water resources data to provide clean water service and control flooding risks.
 In addition, public agencies can partner with offices of state climatologists and university researchers to share critical weather data.